 To support this, it said this complaint had been referred to it more than six years after the lending decision or the “event date”.

-But it added that, the credit card provider had followed its process at the time by carrying out proportionate checks on his income and expenditure.
+But the credit card provider added that, it had followed its process at the time by carrying out proportionate checks on his income and expenditure.

 Unhappy with this outcome, Tony referred his complaint to our service.